brilam8/PINGapp/README.md

 ## Import
 Want to import this app into Android Studio?

-$ Go to Android Studio --> Check out project from Version Control
+1. Go to Android Studio --> Check out project from Version Control
-$ Choose Github and fill in all the fields
+2. Choose Github and fill in all the fields
-You're done!

 ## Misc.
-Built and developed by Brian Lam in the summer of 2018
+Built and developed by Brian Lam